soverenio/docs/docs/source/getting-started/quick-start.rst

         kubectl apply -f https://github.com/soverenio/smat/<path-to-the-manifest-file>

-5. Сonfigure Soveren Gateway to proxy the traffic for your services Edit the ``replicator`` ConfigMap and set the ``url`` parameter in the section ``services`` to point to your service:
+5. Сonfigure Soveren Gateway to proxy the traffic for your services.

+   Edit the ``replicator`` ConfigMap and set the ``url`` parameter in the section ``services`` to point to your service:

    ::